-Employers often offer settlement agreements to settle a potential unfair dismissal claim by offering a sum of money so that they do not have to follow a dismissal procedure.
-Try to resist the temptation to simply take the first offer, and instead tell them you’ll get back to them after a week or so.
-This gives you time to get some proper advice.
+Employers often offer settlement agreements to settle a potentially unfair dismissal claim: they offer you a sum of money so that they do not have to follow a dismissal procedure.
+Try to resist the temptation simply to take the first offer, and instead tell them you’ll get back to them after a week or so.
+This gives you time to get some proper expert advice.

-You need to be employed for at least two years to bring a claim for unfair dismissal compensationm, although there are some exceptions – see below.
+You usually need to be employed for at least two years to bring a claim for unfair dismissal compensationm, although there are some exceptions – see below.
 Before you have two years’ service there is no requirement for your employer to follow an official procedure.
 Put simply, providing they give appropriate notice an employer can dismiss you without giving a reason.
 They don’t have to mention your performance, a company restructure or any reason at all, although often they do give a reason anyway.

 What if you get fired after say 23 months, and they do not give you your one month’s notice?
 Well, unfortunately all you can do is bring a claim for your one month’s notice.
 It is however often possible to obtain some kind of compensation in these situations with some negotiating, regardless of the legalities of the situation.
 The closer the termination date is to the two years’ service, the stronger your argument would be.

 If you are dismissed after 1 week before the 24 month mark, without notice, in circumstances which should not warrant summary termination for gross misconduct, the Tribunal can add the one week statutory notice, giving the minimum two years’ service for an unfair dismissal claim.
 The last day of employment would then be the date when proper statutory notice would have ended.